 2. It’s Profitable

 There’s a positive impact on the bottom line.
 A study conducted by the Federal Glass Ceiling Commission concluded that organizations that were successful in leveraging any form of diversity (which included both the hiring and advancement of women, promotion of non-white people to senior management jobs and providing a climate conducive to people from various backgrounds) have experienced better financial performance in the long run than other organizations.
-This study also found out that the companies which rated the lowest for equal employment opportunities, their annualized return was at 7.5% whereas companies which rated the highest for equal employment opportunities had an annualized return at 18.3% which is significantly higher.
+This study also found out that in the companies which rated the lowest for equal employment opportunities, their annualized return was 7.5% whereas companies that rated the highest for equal employment opportunities had an annualized return of 18.3% which is significantly higher.

 It is however true that big industries and companies can afford to conduct large-scale surveys and studies but what about small businesses?
-According to Dr. Edward E. Hubbard, the writer of Measuring Diversity Results and How to Calculate Diversity Return on Investment says that diversity hiring can really be challenging to measure since creativity, productivity, teamwork cannot be measured in numbers.
-However, the presence of diversity itself affects individuals, companies and communities at large.
+According to Dr. Edward E. Hubbard, the writer of Measuring Diversity Results and How to Calculate Diversity Return on Investment says that diversity hiring can really be challenging to measure since creativity, productivity, and teamwork cannot be measured in numbers.
+However, the presence of diversity itself affects individuals, companies, and communities at large.